a2stuff/a2d/README.md

 This application started its life as **MouseDesk** by Version Soft.
-It is a mouse-driven Mac-like "Finder" GUI application for 8-bit Apples and clones with 128k of memory, utilizing double-hires monochrome graphics (560x192), an optional mouse, and the ProDOS operating system.
+It is a mouse-driven Mac-like "Finder" GUI application for 8-bit Apples and clones with 128k of memory, utilizing double hi-res monochrome graphics (560x192), an optional mouse, and the ProDOS operating system.

 Apple Computer acquired the software and released it - rebranded as